CM-IV/crypto_rs/README.md

 *DO NOT FORGET YOUR PASSWORD, I AM NOT RESPONSIBLE IF YOU DO!!!*

 A simple terminal program for **Linux** that encrypts/decrypts files via password.
 The encrypted/decrypted files are written to the user's `Downloads` folder.
+Once the file is encrypted, you will see a `.age` file descriptor added to the end of the file in the `Downloads` folder.
+This is the file you can backup to Google Drive, Deta Drive, Dropbox, etc.

 File Operation Menu --> Encrypt file --> Enter file path --> Enter password --> Profit